-It should be noted that the Province did enact a reduced Education rate for these small scale on-farm businesses regardless of whether a municipality has opted to have the subclasses apply or not.
+It should be noted that the Province did enact a reduced education rate for these small scale on-farm businesses regardless of whether a municipality has opted to have the subclasses apply or not.
 There were no qualifying properties in Haldimand County at the time of enactment in 2018.

-However, prior to 2022, given the maximum assessment eligible for each property was limited to \$50,000 combined for both subclasses, staff do not feel it will have a material impact on approved budgets (maximum reduction for each qualifying property is less than \$1,000 annually).
+Prior to 2022, given the maximum assessment eligible for each property was limited to \$50,000 combined for both subclasses, staff do not feel it will have a material impact on approved budgets (maximum reduction for each qualifying property is less than \$1,000 annually).
 Once the assessments have been identified, any shortfalls in current budgets will form part of the overall surplus/deficit for 2022 and future budgets can be amended if necessary to address the impacts of the optional subclasses.
-Council has adopted both of the eligible subclasses since 2018 to support local farmers and to help diversify their operations and grow our local economy.